 You can use West Yellowstone, Gardiner, or Cooke City as gateway towns in Montana to visit Yellowstone National Park.
 I prefer West Yellowstone over the other two since it offers more services.
 Before you plan a trip to Yellowstone, make sure that you understand the opening and closing dates of the roads that lead into Yellowstone (especially if you are staying in Cooke City).

 For more information on Montana's national parks, visit the Montana page of the National Park Service.
-For an overview of all U.S. national parks, click here.
+For an overview of all of America's national parks, explore my U.S. National Parks Guide.

 Montana has more than 50 state parks.
 Many would agree that these represent Montana's finest state parks: